systematic-magic/aop/editorials.rst

 	- Check that table number is followed by table title.
 Table title should be a single sentence.
 It is not allowed to have more than 1 sentence as a table title.

-	| :sampleb:`Table 2: Table title in a sentence case.`
+	| :sampleb:`Table 2: Table title in a sentence case`

 	- Check that title does not have period (.) at the end.